yuanmohe/yuanmohe_hugo_site/content/blog/blank.md

 Hello, welcome to my blog.

-I just built this website and decided to start blogging, but I haven't done any writing yet. 😝
+I built this website a while ago and decided to start blogging, but I haven't done any writing yet. 😝

 Currently testing the categories and tags function in this website builder I am using.